cartant/rxjs-tslint-rules/docs/index.md

 #### rxjs-no-unsafe-takeuntil

-The rule takes an optional object with an optional `allow` property.
+The rule takes an optional object with optional `alias` and `allow` properties.

 The `alias` property is an array containing the names of operators that aliases for `takeUntil`.